 Can I combine multiple OCR models?

-Yes — that is the entire point of this article.
-Route by document archetype to the model that performs best on that type.
+Yes - that is the entire point of this article.
+Route by page type to the model that performs best on that type.
 The routing table above is the decision input.
 The engineering cost is a page classifier plus model dispatch logic; the accuracy gain is substantial.

 Why is CER above 100% in some cells?